Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ## Variables

-A **variable** is a placeholder for a value that can be updated as the program runs.
+A **variable** is a placeholder for a value that can change as the program runs.

+--

-Think of a variable a box capable of storing a value.
+Think of a variable as a box containing a value.

+--

 Each variable has the following attributes:
 - A name, which enables you to differentiate one variable from another.
 - A type, which specifies what type of value the variable can contain.
 - A value, which represents the current contents of a variable.

+--

 Note: The name and type of a variable are fixed, but the value changes whenever you assign it a new value.